veggiespam/ImageLocationScanner/README.md

 &dagger; These will be auto-fetched if you build with Gradle.

-The system is built with Gradle: `gradle fatJar` (or be lazy and use `make`).
+The Burp plug-in is built with Gradle: `gradle fatJar` (or be lazy and type `make`).
+After building, the plug-in can manually be loaded into Burp.

-This will build the Burp plug-in and it can manually be loaded into Burp.
-Version 0.2 of the plug-in is included in ZAP's GitHub repo and included with ZAP.
-To build, use Eclipse.
-Version 0.4 is not fully integrated with ZAP just yet.
-It will work with ZAP, just needs to be properly included into the alpha/beta channels; someone can help with that please.
+To build for ZAP, it is easiest start by forking [ZAP Extensions](https://github.com/zaproxy/zap-extensions) or [my outdated repo](https://github.com/veggiespam/zap-extensions).
+Then, overwrite your repo's ILS.java with the updated version.
+Compile with `./gradlew :addOns:imagelocationscanner:build` and install *imagelocationscanner-{id}.zap* add-on file into ZAP.

 # Random Future Todos